-In the modern world, professionals need to ensure they have sufficient protections in place to guard against professional negligence.
+In the modern world, professionals need to ensure they have sufficient civil liability protections to guard against professional negligence

 Traditionally, professional negligence claims were only made against architects, accountants, engineers, financial advisors and solicitors.
 However, in the modern world, civil liability claims have become common against any professional that holds expertise and skills in the services they provide.

-Advertising, consultancy, contractors, design, inspection, intermediaries, marketing, mediation, project management and software development.
-Just to name a few, can all become the target of civil liability allegations.
+Advertising, consultancy, contractors, design, inspection, intermediaries, marketing, project management and software development.
+Just to name a few, can all become the target of civil liability allegations and should consider professional indemnity insurance.

 So... how can your businesses protect itself from costly legal disputes and civil liabilities?